-You could do research for days to select the best budget laptop for yourself and still end up making the wrong decision.
-Fortunately, we have already done research that for you.
+You could research for days to select the best budget laptop for yourself and still end up making the wrong decision.
+Fortunately, we have already researched that for you.
 Here you will find the most reliable and powerful laptops that are available for under $300.

 Our Top Picks for Best Laptops under $300

 The Acer Aspire 1 is a lightweight, stylish, and affordable laptop that can be useful for a wide variety of basic computing tasks.

 With an unassuming design, the first thing you will notice is the bright 14-inch FHD widescreen display which features LED backlighting, HD resolution and is powered by Intel HD graphics.
 An advantage of the Aspire 1 is that it has a 1080p display, which is higher resolution than some of its competitors.

 The integrated graphics may struggle with anything but lighter gaming.
 However, it’s perfect for media streaming when paired with a high-resolution display.